cvxgrp/scs/docs/src/api/matrices.rst

 * The matrix :math:`P` must be symmetric positive semidefinite and only the **upper triangular** part of :math:`P` should be passed in.

+See the :ref:`ScsMatrix struct <ScsMatrix>` for the concrete implementation in the C api.